 - Run the tool, and it will search for available updates and allow them to be hidden.

 - Click on Hide updates> select the updates you want to hide, and these Windows will not be installed automatically.

 - Under Hidden Updates, you will find the updates you have hidden already.
 You can unhide them from here, and they will not install them automatically.

 4] Using Group Policy Editor

-In Windows 10, the option to disable automatic updates is invisible by default.
-But by this simple trick, you can make that option show up and prevent your Windows 10 PC from downloading updates automatically.
+In Windows, the option to disable automatic updates is invisible by default.
+But with this simple trick, you can make that option appear and prevent your Windows PC from automatically downloading updates.

 - Click on Computer Configuration and select Administrative Templates.

 - Now click on All Settings and scroll down and select Configure Automatic Updates.